DEC-QED: A flux-based 3D electrodynamic modeling approach to superconducting circuits and materials: Numerical results

 \subsection{Dipole source in a superconducting cavity}

 The formulation presented in Secs.\,\ref{sec:formulation} and \ref{sec:discrete_EM_formulation} is specifically designed for accurately capturing the dynamics of interactions between the superconducting condensate field and electromagnetic fields.
 As an initial example, we consider the case of an oscillating dipole source within a rectangular cavity bounded by superconducting walls.
 In the discretized geometry, the dipole is modeled by a current flowing along a vertical line that is formed by connected edges and is terminated by two vertices carrying the dipole charges \mbox{$\pm Q(t) = \pm Q_0(1-\cos(\omega t))$}.
 This choice of time-dependent dipole charge ensures that at $t=0$ the system is completely unexcited and that conservation of sourced charges is guaranteed at all times.
-The time dynamics of this dipole-cavity system is shown in Fig.\,(\ref{fig:dipole_cavity}), where a snapshot of the coarse-grained edge fields $\phi_x$ and $\phi_z$ are plotted at two different times.
+The time dynamics of this dipole-cavity system is shown in Fig.\,(\ref{fig:dipole_cavity}), where a snapshot of the coarse-grained fields $\Phi_x$ and $\Phi_z$ are plotted at two different times.
+The notations $\Phi_x$ and $\Phi_z$ denote the edge fields defined in Eq.~(\ref{eq:phip_define}), now evaluated at the $x-$oriented edges $e_x$ and $z-$oriented edges $e_z$ of the square lattice, respectively.
 The size of the cavity studied is $20\times 20$, and the oscillations excited by the dipole has a wavelength of $\lambda=5$, all in units of the penetration depth $\lambda_L$ of the superconducting boundary.
 From Fig.\,(\ref{fig:dipole_cavity}) we can see that at $t = 2.5T$, where $T = \lambda/c$ is the period of oscillation, the field has just reached the boundaries of the cavity.
 At this point we start to see the wave being reflected from the walls, with a small leakage into the material.
 The use of hybridized generalized flux field $\Phi$ in our formulation allows for a straightforward representation of the light-matter dynamics both in the vacuum region and inside the material.
 At $t = 5T$, when the reflected waves have reached the dipole source, the electromagnetic pattern in the cavity is the result of interference of the waves generated by the dipole and the reflected waves from the cavity walls.
 Because there is no damping mechanism these oscillations will reverberate indefinitely.